carlosmunoz/zanata-wiki/Python-Client-Troubleshooting.md

 ## 500 Internal Server Error
 An internal error has happened on the Zanata server; please notify the server admin to check the log.
   1. The version 1.3.5 of zanata-python-client have a bug in query parameters, when use it against zanata server 1.6.1 and 1.7.0. the client will report 500 error. please add an option --noskeleton as a workaround.
 This issue is fixed in version 1.3.7 and later version.
-  2. When commit a big glossary file to zanata server 1.6.x, the server will transaction timeout and return a 500 error to user, this issue is fixed both in 1.7.0 of zanata and latest zanata-python-client (1.3.8)
+  2. When pushing a big glossary file to zanata server 1.6.x, the server transaction will time out and return a 500 error to user, this issue is fixed both in 1.7.0 of zanata and latest zanata-python-client (1.3.8)

 ## 503 Service Unavailable
 The service is temporarily unavailable on the server.
 Please try the operation again shortly.

-# Errors of third part library
+# Errors in third party libraries

-## Errors of python-httplib2
+## Errors in python-httplib2
-### SSL certificates error
+### SSL certificate error
 httplib2 performs verification of SSL certificates as of version 0.7.x and thus often https connections that used to work are now failing because of a failure in verifying certificates.
-  1. the python client have add a option in version 1.3.7 to disable verification of certificates: --disable-ssl-cert
+  1. the python client added an option in version 1.3.7 to disable verification of certificates: `--disable-ssl-cert`
-  2. python-httplib2 0.7.4-4 have fixed issue with https://translate.zanata.org, please update the python-httplib2 to 0.7.4-4
+  2. python-httplib2 0.7.4-4 fixes an issue with https://translate.zanata.org; please update python-httplib2 to 0.7.4-4
-  3. For internal server, if needed, please add certificates to /usr/lib/python2.7/site-packages/httplib2/cacerts.txt
+  3. For self-signed servers, please add certificates to /usr/lib/python2.7/site-packages/httplib2/cacerts.txt

 Reference:
 * 0.7.x can't verify wildcard certificates: http://code.google.com/p/httplib2/issues/detail?id=202
 * Failed to retrieve the certificate if it has 'subjectAltName' but no 'dns': http://code.google.com/p/httplib2/issues/detail?id=208

 ### MemoryError
-This happens when processing a big file, python-httplib2 will report this error when loading the big file to memory.
-The python client in latest version(version 1.3.8) have changed to use StringIO to processing big file.
+This happens when processing a big file; python-httplib2 will report this error when loading the big file to memory.
+The python client in latest version(version 1.3.8) has changed to use StringIO to enable processing of big files.

 ## Errors of python-polib
 ### Syntax error